-It is a brave new world with new technologies, social media, and apps entering the market at a lightning fast pace that can give you a headache.
+It is a brave new world with rapidly changing technologies, social media, and apps entering the market at a lightning fast-pace that can give you a headache.

-Traditional media methods to reach consumers have changed with media sources, such as the Internet and social media adding complexity to the marketing mix.
+Traditional media methods to reach consumers have changed with the Internet and social media adding complexity to the marketing mix.

 Traditional media, Internet, and social media provide opportunities to reach consumers in various ways.
 Brand messages can be inconsistent or get lost across the different media options for your target audience.

 Without an Integrated Marketing Communications (IMC) approach, some of the common feelings and concerns of most marketers include:

 The good thing is that all is not lost.
 In spite of all the technology advances, the heart of any quality marketing effort is a sound strategy.
 A quality strategy making use of the right technology, tools, and resources is the key component to achieving your goals.